boschresearch/perun-proposals/design/001-RPC-Interface-Specification.md

 <!-- Provide a description of the implementation aspects. -->

-Define protocol specific format definitions such as Protocol Buffers for gRPC and implement a protocol agnostic abstract User API layer according to this spec.
+Define protocol specific format definitions such as Protocol Buffers for gRPC and implement a protocol agnostic abstract API layer according to this specification.